dannyxd11/SIA_3D/docs/index.md

 Although the software here is currently designed for Images, the same software could be used for approximation of 3D images given a suitable sized dictionary for the third / z dimension.

-Below is an example of an approximate made with SPMP3D when projection is taking place every iteration.
+Below is an example of an approximation made with SPMP3D when projection is taking place every iteration.
+This is equivilent to Orthogonal Matching Pursuit.
 The target PSNR is 50dB with a square block size of 8 x 8.
 The achieved Sparsity Ratio was 11.0948.